 The idea here that you and your partners want to protect yourselves in case there is a major disagreement and the business starts to go south.
 By taking preventative measures to protect you and your business, it will save you money in the long run.
 An operating agreement also gives you and your partners essentially guidelines to follow in case there is a disagreement that can help bring resolve.

-Contact us now to get your operating agreement started.
+Call us now to get your operating agreement started.

 It works if you work it!